thongish/my-brain/Notes/2620 Week 5 Lecture.md

 - `ip route` shows default gateway
 - `nmtui` edit IPv4, IPv6, create bridge, etc
 - `nmcli` same thing as `nmtui` but command-line based

+# Global/local and uni/multicast

+- Look at the last 2 bits of the first octect
+- if 00 == global uni
+- if 10 == local uni
+- if 01 == global multi
+- if 11 == local multi